Committed to developing strong families, resilient humans, confident practitioners, and trauma-responsive organisations

 - Program development, implementation and evaluation.

-Across more than twenty-five years I have contributed to professional and community knowledge and practice in the areas of:
+Across the past thirty years Colby has contributed to professional and community knowledge and practice in the areas of:

 - Teen mental health and suicide prevention;